The-Powder-of-Data/detecting_deforestation/README.md

 <br>

 ## **Planning & Presentation**
 I am a very visual worker.
 My life and brain exists on the platform Miro which is the best online whiteboard I have found so far.
-You may be amused to hear that I have successfully workshoped virtual dates whilst in a long distance relationship on Miro!
+You may be amused to hear that I have successfully workshopped virtual dates whilst in a long distance relationship on Miro!
 If interested I have linked my Miro workspace, final presentation and a few resources.
 If you ever want to talk about visual learning and collaboration platforms please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/josephluiz/).

 - [Miro Workspace](https://miro.com/app/board/uXjVO2axXTY=/?share_link_id=285273823775): This is where my visualy capture my brain, excuse the mess
 - [Presentation Recording](): If you would like to watch the 5 minute presentation (coming soon)